vanpupi/vanpupi.github.io/Labs/C-lab010/content.md

 ![](./images/Create_dbcs_prim_04.png)

-Make sure to download both of the keys **NOW** and store them locally on a safe place so you do not loose them and find them back easily.
+Make sure to download both of the keys **NOW** and store them locally on a safe place so you do not lose them and find them back easily.

 For the license, pick "License Included"